Residential Building | Commercial Building | Electrical, Mechanical, Plumbing | Demolition | Development Review Committee (DRC) | Fire Prevention

 Electrical, Mechanical, Plumbing Permit Application(PDF, 335KB)

-DRC projects within a floodplain, a historic district, or a planned district will require additional review from the Planning Department.
+Development Review Committee (DRC) projects within a floodplain, a historic district, or a planned district will require additional review from the Planning Department.
 Reference the EDR submittal guidelines for plan and document submittal guidelines.
 Applicants are responsible for obtaining any required local, State, and/or Federal permits as they apply to your scope of work.
 Applicants are responsible for contacting the local Health Department for any required submittals.

 DRC Commercial Building Permit(PDF, 142KB)

-Additional City Applications for Development:
+Additional City Applications for Development

 - Change of Zone